9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Fix colors, border-radius, tab button size, and calculate others.
-- Support all versions of plugins.
+- Tab button size.
 - Add pages to the tabs.

+- Make all tabs/article blocks use CSS variables where necessary.

+- "Select an image to display in case the post has no thumbnail:" - Change this.

+- Support all versions of rating plugins.

 - ### ✅ Todo Documentation